5 New Year’s Resolutions to Improve Your Dental Hygiene

 Brushing your teeth may seem like a simple task.
 But it’s for that exact reason why people often skip it when they’re rushing to get out the door or put the kids to bed.

 Dedicate two minutes in the morning and two minutes in the evening for brushing your teeth.
-That’s four minutes in total.
+That’s four minutes total.

 Brushing your teeth twice a day will help you remove plaque from the surface of your teeth and gums.